ansible/workshops/exercises/ansible_f5/1.6-add-irules/README.md

 ## Step 5

 Next, add the `task`.
-This task will use the `bigip-virtual_server` to add attach the iRules to a Virtual Server on the BIG-IP.
+This task will use the `bigip_virtual_server` to add attach the iRules to a Virtual Server on the BIG-IP.

 ``` yaml
 ---